jxzper/cordstore/README.md

 # CordStore
-Store files in textchannels using bots or webhooks
+Utilize discord to store files in textchannels using bots or webhooks

 ---